Get your annual height safety inspection from the recertification experts at Height Safety Engineers.

-Due to the inherent risks of working at heights, it is vitally important that fall prevention, fall arrest and fall restraint systems be kept in proper working order so that they function as designed in the event of a fall.
+Due to the inherently dangerous nature of working at heights, it is important that all height safety and fall protection systems be kept in proper working order so they function as intended should a slip or fall occur.

 Online Height Safety Consulting and Analysis Services

 Height Safety Engineers can now offer our expert height safety advice and consulting services over live video conferencing.

 This service is perfect for those looking to ensure the installation of solar panels will not interfere with an existing height safety or roof access system.
 We can also provide help with unpacking the concept of a persona conducting a business or undertaking (PCBU) for the purposes of workplace health and safety.

 Our experts review safe work method statements (SWMS), provide detailed advice on the types of anchor points used in height safety systems, review roof plans and more.

 Height Safety Engineers are accredited by NATA (National Association of Testing Authorities) for compliance with ISO/IEC 17020.
 This provides assurance that our testing and procedures are thorough and independent.